 And that's all there is to say.
 (Summer 1918)

+oppression.
+They were all glad and laughed heartily.
+And laughing, they disappeared into the night as the sound of their anthem echoed in the silence.
+But Christ remained behind.
 He scampered like a madcap splitting his sides with laughter.
 Then he opened a tomb and hid in it, saying: